juanpabloaj/phoenix_gitlab_monitor/README.md

 ### Configure your repository

-In your gitlab reposity create a webhook: Settings -> Integrations -> Add webhook.
+In your gitlab repository create a webhook: Settings -> Integrations -> Add webhook.

 The url field is your host, complete it with